hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 ## What is Packer

-> HashiCorp Packer has become the standard open source tool for
+> HashiCorp Packer has become the standard open source tool
-> creating **golden images** from code.
+> for creating golden images from code.

 Learn how to use HashiCorp Packer in an Azure pipeline to maintain immutable infrastructure.
-Brad Stevens, a Cloud Technical Lead at CDW discusses golden images in this talk:
 A battle-tested virtual machine template that forms the foundation for all other VMs used in the infrastructure.
 Sometimes they're called base images or image templates, but the goal remains the same: immutable infrastructure.

-HashiCorp Packer has become the standard open source tool for creating golden images from code.
 In this session from Microsoft Ignite, you will see how to create pipelines to host golden images in Azure, and make them available through Azure's Shared Image Gallery.